srmadscience/s2-charglt/README.md

 It has the same basic functionality of charglt, but may be missing stuff  - see TODO

+Far more documentation is available at the link above.

 ## Installation

 1. create a DB called 'charglt'